gvwilson/fiction/in-heck/index.md

 was now a stream bed in some places and a jigsaw puzzle in others.
-The road climbed, dipped, and climbed again until finally they reached the summit of a hill overlooking the Mire.
+The road climbed, dipped, and climbed again until finally they reached the summit of a tall hill overlooking the Mire.

+A single building stood there, its domed metal roof stained with rust but still intact.
+The ground in front of it had once been paved like the road, but was now home to scattered stands of larch and pine.
+The waist-high bushes between the trees were dry and brittle, and the grass below them brown instead of green.

 "Whoa up!"
 Meribeth called.